clu723/classroom-boogie-blitz/README.md

 # classroom-boogie-blitz
- VR game wherer you must not get caught dancing in class by your teacher!
+ VR game where you must not get caught dancing in class by your teacher!